Geography of Myanmar

-Myanmar lies along the Indian and Eurasian Plates, to the southeast of the Tibetan Plateau.
-To its west is the Bay of Bengal and to its south is the Andaman Sea.
-The country is nestled between several mountain ranges with the Arakan Mountains on the west and the Shan Plateau dominating the east.
-The central valley follows the Irrawaddy River, the most economically important river to the country with 39.5 million people, including the largest city Yangon, living within its basin.
-The country is home to many diverse ethnic groups, with 135 officially recognized groups.
-It is strategically located near major Indian Ocean shipping lanes and was historically home to overland trade routes into China from the Bay of Bengal.
-The neighboring countries are China, India, Bangladesh, Thailand and Laos.
+Myanmar lies along the Indian and Eurasian plates, to the southeast of the Tibetan Plateau.
+The Bay of Bengal is to the southwest, and the Andaman Sea is to the south.
+Nearly half of the land is mountainous forming a horseshoe around the central lowlands.
+The Arakan Mountains are on the west and the Shan Hills dominate the east.
+The central valley follows the Irrawaddy River.
+The basin has around 39.5 million people and the largest city Yangon.
+There are 135 officially recognized ethnic groups.
+It's near major shipping lanes of the Indian Ocean.
+There was a silk road from the Bay of Bengal to China.
+The neighboring countries are China in the north, India and Bangladesh to the west, Laos and Thailand to the east.